CodePurge/CodePurgeKit/README.md

-# DevCodePurgeKit
+# CodePurgeKit

 ![Swift](https://img.shields.io/badge/Swift-5.7-blue)
 ![Platform](https://img.shields.io/badge/Platform-macOS%2013.0-lightgrey)
 ![License](https://img.shields.io/badge/License-MIT-green)
 <!-- ![Version](https://img.shields.io/github/v/release/DevCodePurge/DevCodePurgeKit?refresh=true) -->

-**DevCodePurgeKit** is a shared module within the [DevCodePurge](https://github.com/DevCodePurge) project.
-It contains shared data models, utilities, and view components used throughout the DevCodePurge app.
-While the main DevCodePurge app is private, this package is open-source and provides the foundation for managing and organizing purgable items efficiently.
+**CodePurgeKit** is a shared module within the [CodePurge](https://github.com/DevCodePurge) project.
+It contains shared data models, utilities, and view components used throughout the CodePurge app.
+While the main CodePurge app is private, this package is open-source and provides the foundation for managing and organizing purgable items efficiently.

-Although **DevCodePurgeKit** is primarily intended as part of the larger DevCodePurge app, its lack of dependencies makes it adaptable for use in other projects.
+Although **CodePurgeKit** is primarily intended as part of the larger CodePurge app, its lack of dependencies makes it adaptable for use in other projects.
 A comprehensive documentation file is included to provide developers with detailed guidance and examples.

 ## Features